Are you in search of some performance management activities?

 #3.
 Feedback Relay Race

-This is a dynamic exercise designed to sharpen communication and improve the feedback exchange process among employees.
+This is a dynamic exercise designed to sharpen communication.
+It also improves the feedback exchange process among employees.

 Time: You decide